top of page

 Digasana - Virabhadrasana lll - Ashtanga Yoga Lausanne

-The foundation of the practice is based on 3 important places of action and attention called Tristana.
+The foundation of the practice is based on 3 important places of action and attention called TRISTANA.
 These cover three levels of purification: body, nervous system and mind.
 They are always performed in conjunction with one another.
 Asana the posture (Bandhas) purifies, strengthens and gives flexibility to the body.
 Breathing must be stable, slow and full-bodied, with the same length on inhalation as on exhalation, to purify the nervous system.
 Dristhi is the direction you look in a posture.
 There are nine dristhis: nose, 3rd eye, navel, thumb, hands, feet, top, right side and left side.
 Dristhi purify and stabilize the functioning of the mind.
 These three tools transform asana (physical) practice from a simple bodily exercise into a total mind-body experience.

 There are 6 Ashtanga Vinyasa Yoga series.
 The first is designed to realign and detoxify the body.
 The intermediate series has an impact on purifying the nervous system.
 Most practitioners get all the benefits of the first two series, and those who can and if necessary go on to the advanced A, B, C and D series, called Sthira Bhaga (stable & strength), but all levels of practice will lead to what you need to understand.